Dance Fever (album): Promotion

 On 9 March 2022, Welch posted the album cover to her Instagram account in a post announcing the album's pre-order date.
 She described the album as "a fairytale in 14 songs" in the same post.

 In early 2022, Florence and the Machine were confirmed to be headlining a series of summer music festivals, including the Madrid's Mad Cool.
 On 28 March 2022, Welch announced the Dance Fever Tour to support the album.
-The tour began on 2 September 2022 at Place Bell in Laval, Quebec, and is scheduled to conclude on 21 March 2023 at the Spark Arena in Auckland, New Zealand.
+The tour began on 2 September 2022 at Place Bell in Laval, Quebec and concluded on 21 March 2023 at the Spark Arena in Auckland, New Zealand.
 A 24-track live album recorded during the band's 17 September 2022 concert at Madison Square Garden, entitled Dance Fever (Live at Madison Square Garden), was released on 14 October 2022.

 Singles

 On 21 February 2022, fans of the band received a medieval-styled card in the mail that featured a photo of Florence Welch dressed in period clothing.
-The card had the word "King" on it, and each envelope was inscribed with the wording "Florence + the Machine - Chapter 1" along its back.
+The card had the word "King" on it, and each envelope was inscribed with the wording "Florence + the Machine – Chapter 1" along its back.
 That same day, digital billboards began popping up around London that featured the same picture of Welch that was printed on the card.
 The band's website was also updated with fifteen cards, the first of which featuring the mailer's design.
 The single, titled "King" was digitally released on 23 February 2022 along with its accompanying music video.

 The first single was soon followed by the release of "Heaven Is Here", on 7 March.
 Music videos for both songs were shot in Kyiv shortly before Russia's invasion of Ukraine in February 2022.

 The second single "My Love" and the third single "Free" were released on 10 March and 20 April, respectively.
 Welch dedicated the music video for "Free" to the people of Ukraine amidst the Russian invasion.

 On 9 December 2022, a live version of "Morning Elvis" in a duet with Ethel Cain, recorded at the Ball Arena on 1 October 2022 during the Denver stop of the Dance Fever Tour, was released as a promotional single.

 Composition

-Dance Fever is a pop rock, baroque pop, progressive pop, alternative rock, gothic pop, and folk album with elements of indie pop, disco, electronic, psychedelic, industrial, spoken word, glam rock, easy listening, dance-pop, sunshine pop, EDM, folk rock, gospel, synth-pop, experimental, post-punk, jangle, and electropop.
+Dance Fever is a pop rock, baroque pop, progressive pop, alternative rock, gothic pop, and folk album.